oboecat/saught-ai/README.md

 ## What is it?

 Saught AI is a lightweight JavaScript widget that adds an "Ask AI" button to any webpage.
-When users click it, they can ask questions about the current page content and get redirected to their preferred AI service (ChatGPT, Claude, Perplexity, etc.) with full context.
+When users click it, they can ask questions about the current page content and get redirected to their preferred AI service (ChatGPT, Perplexity, etc.) with full context.

 ## Features